When to use this guidance

 - attend the court hearing in person.

-A family group conference is not to be held before any application is made to the court (other than an interim order) for subsequent tamariki on the grounds of section 14(1)(c).
+A family group conference is not to be held before any application is made to the court (other than an interim order) for a subsequent child on the grounds of section 14(1)(c).
 A referral for a family group conference on the grounds of section 14(1)(c) can only be made by the court.

 If at any time after the enquiry an organisation, such as a government department or a local authority, is concerned with the safety and wellbeing of tamariki and believes tamariki are in need of care or protection on 1 or more grounds they may refer the matter to a care and protection coordinator.